There’s been so much written about affiliate marketing it’s easy for genuinely useful information to get lost in the noise.

 Your job as a content publisher is to provide searchers with the answers they need i.e. you provide value

-But how do you figure out how to add this “value”?
+But how do you figure out how to add this “value” and gain trust?

 The typical approach to affiliate marketing is to populate a site in a sub-niche with tons of content based around “best x for y” keywords.